0xnayuta/degrees-of-lewdity/docs/README-Pregnancy.md

 #### pregnancyProgress(genital = "vagina")

 Requires update to add new species.
-Progresses the players pregnancy and enabling specific effects if applicable.
-At the end of the pregnancy, may increase the players breast size and start lactation.
+Progresses the player's  pregnancy and enabling specific effects if applicable.
+At the end of the pregnancy, may increase the player's  breast size and start lactation.

 #### playerEndWaterProgress()

-At the end of the players pregnancy, runs a countdown timer till the `Water's broken` message is shown to the player and when the player can give birth.
+At the end of the player's  pregnancy, runs a countdown timer till the `Water's broken` message is shown to the player and when the player can give birth.

 #### playerEndWaterBreaking()